baketti/Community-Forum/README.md

 ### - Authorization Bearer Token

-All data manipulation requests (POST, PUT, PATCH, and DELETE) to the Go Rest API require an authorization token.
+All data manipulation requests `(POST, PUT, PATCH, and DELETE)` to the `Go Rest API` require an `authorization token`.
 The authInterceptor handles this by intercepting all HTTP requests and adding the bearer token to the request headers.

 ### - App Loading Status

-The networkInterceptor manages the application's loading state during API requests.
-Each request contains an 'X-Spinner-ID' header, which the interceptor captures and passes to the LoadingService.
+The `networkInterceptor` manages the application's loading state during API requests.
+Each request contains an `X-Spinner-ID` header, which the interceptor captures and passes to the `LoadingService`.
 This ensures that only the spinner related to the current request is displayed, managing the loading state needed to handle the user interface while waiting for responses.

+### - Notification

+Thanks to the `SnackbarMessageService`, messages after http responses are displayed to notice user what's happening.

 ### - Pagination

-The paginationHeadersInterceptor, captures pagination details from the response headers of API requests.
-This interceptor extracts key parameters such as the current page, items per page, total pages, and total items from the response headers (x-pagination-*).
-These values are then normalized and dispatched to the store via the setPagination action, updating the PaginationState.
+The `paginationHeadersInterceptor`, captures pagination details from the response headers of API requests.
+This interceptor extracts key parameters such as the current page, items per page, total pages, and total items from the response headers (`x-pagination-*`).
+These values are then normalized and dispatched to the store via the `setPagination` action, updating the `PaginationState`.
 Components that require pagination data retrieve it directly from the store, ensuring that the user interface accurately reflects the current pagination state.

+## Services

+### - Data Management
+- UsersService
+- PostsService
+- CommentsService

+### - Helpers
+- ApisHelperService
+- AuthenticationService
+- DialogHandlerService
+- FormValidationService
+- IconsService
+- LoadingService
+- SnackbarMessageService

 ## Users and Posts list